djhaskin987/degasolv/docs/command-reference.rst

 +-----------------------------+----------------------------------------+

 This option only takes effect if the ``subproc`` choice was listed for the `package-system`_ option.
-It says whether the executable used by degasolv to get information needed to resolve dependencies will come in the form of an EDN or a JSON document.
+It says whether the executable used by Degasolv to get information needed to resolve dependencies will come in the form of an EDN or a JSON document.
 This option is set to ``json`` by default.
 See `package-system`_ docs for more information.